 Ah yes, the old can you eat bananas on keto question.
-The answer is sure you can eat bananas whenever you want, but if you're looking to stick to your weight loss goals while on a ketogenic diet, then eating bananas on keto likely isn't for you.
+The answer is sure you can eat bananas whenever you want, but if you're looking to stick to your weight loss goals while on a ketogenic diet or low carb diets, then eating bananas on keto likely isn't for you.
 Let's look at a few reasons we think you should avoid eating bananas if you're on the keto diet.

 According to the USDA, Can You Eat Bananas on Keto?

-The USDA states that one tiny banana contains more than 20 g of net carbohydrates, which means you could eat your whole carb intake in one banana.
+The USDA states that one tiny banana contains more than 20 g of net carbohydrates, and medium banana even more than that, which means you could eat your whole carb intake in one banana.
 The USDA encourages folks on a low-carb diet to stay away from bananas, especially at first and when they're trying to lose weight.
-You could undoubtedly eat bananas on occasion if you like, but you would be boosting your carb intake.
+You could undoubtedly eat bananas on occasion if you like, but you would be boosting your bananas keto carb intake.
 As a result, it's not recommended to eat bananas on the keto diet.

 If you can't have bananas on keto, what would you eat?